 6) Burning Smell While Driving

 A burning smell coming from your wheels and brakes means you could have overheated your brakes or clutch, and continuing to drive can lead to total brake failure.
 If you begin to smell or see smoke appearing from your brakes, pull over immediately and inspect your brakes.

 7) Car Pulling to One Side When Braking

-A pulling sensation to one side while braking usually means you've got a caliper or faulty brake hose, which is causing uneven pressure to one side.
+A pulling sensation to one side while braking usually means you've got a faulty brake caliper or faulty brake hose, which is causing uneven pressure to one side.
 Often times you'll need a brake specialist to diagnose the exact issues, so try to get it to a local shop or service as soon as possible.

 Experiencing Brake Problems?

 If you're experiencing any of the above symptoms, it's time to have your brakes checked out.
 At NuBrakes, we provide unmatched convenience and affordable repairs — all handled by brake technicians with decades of experience.
-Get a free brake repair estimate or schedule service by giving us a call at (855) 800-5629.